CRAWFORD COUNTY LIBRARY DISTRICT

 - Any behavior or activity which disrupts use of the library

 Serious offenses will result in the police being called and a permanent ban from the library.
 Patrons observed engaging in unacceptable behavior will be encouraged to cease the behavior or leave the library.
 Repeated offenses, refusing to cease the behavior and/or leave when asked may result in loss of library privileges.
 Additional banning will be progressive in nature.
-A first incident will result in a one day ban, then a week, then a month.
-Permanent banning for unacceptable behavior must be authorized by the Director and will be used only when repeated efforts to encourage proper behavior have failed.
+A first incident will result in a one week ban, then a month.
+Permanent banning for unacceptable behavior must be authorized by the Director and will be used when repeated efforts to encourage proper behavior have failed.

 An individual may appeal to the library board to have their privileges reinstated.